-Angelo Dossou-Yovo is Assistant Professor in the department of International studies at York University, Glendon Campus.
-He currently teaches management and entrepreneurship courses in the new Glendon/EMLyon dual degree undergraduate program in International studies and Business administration.
+Angelo Dossou-Yovo is Associate Professor in the department of International studies at York University, Glendon Campus.
+He currently teaches management and entrepreneurship courses in the new Glendon/emLyon dual degree undergraduate program in International studies and Business administration.
 He received his Ph.D. in Management from Université du Quebec A Montreal (UQAM, Quebec) in 2011.
 His research interests include the growth process of small businesses, the innovation process of small businesses in the high technology industry, innovation systems and entrepreneurial ecosystem, International entrepreneurship.
 His work has been published in scholarly journals such as International Journal of Technology Management, Revue d’économie régionale & urbaine, Journal of Entrepreneurship, Management and Innovation, The Innovation Journal.

 Management, Project Management, International entrepreneurship, Innovation systems, Entrepreneurial ecosystem, Project management, , Small business.

 Ph.D., Business Administration, Université du Québec A Montréal (Canada), 2011.

 B.Sc., Civil Engineering, International Institute for Water and Environmental Engineering - 2iE, (Burkina Faso), 1998.